"Claus Spreckels"

 In 1899, Kahului Railroad Company's largest customer Hawaiian Commercial & Sugar Company now controlled by J.B.
 Castle & Associates bought the railroad from the Wilder company.

-By 1910 "Claus" underwent many changes.
+By 1910 "Claus" had undergone many changes.
 Originally a coal burner, it was converted to a more convenient oil.
-Its boiler and other running gear were replaced a few times.
-Couplers where now automatic.
-"Claus" has been restored and is in storage at the Alexander & Baldwin Sugar Museum in Puunene.
-It has been frequentl;y displayed at the museum's Maui Sugar Plantation Festival.
+Its boiler and running gear were replaced a few times.
+Link and pin couplers were replaced with automatic couplers.

 References